karashiiro/Rimap/README.md

 If you want to host a copy of Xivvi yourself, it's a little more involved.
 First, get a bot token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) and install [Node.js](https://nodejs.org/en/).
 Also get yourself your four access keys from Twitter's REST API.

-There's a fair number of commands to be run to install the node.js dependencies into your Rimap folder, listed below:
+There's a fair number of commands to be run to install the node.js dependencies into your Xivvi folder, listed below:

 `npm init` - Hit enter until it asks for your project file (default: index.js) and then set that to rimap.js.